CrowdStrike/aidr-aiguard-lab/README.md

 ### .json and .jsonl

-Input files of .json and .jsonl formats are collections of Pangea **TestCase** records.
+Input files of .json and .jsonl formats are collections of CrowdStrike **TestCase** records.
 - `.jsonl` files contain one **TestCase** record per line Example (see also `data/examples/testcases.jsonl`):
 ```json